 Patio Heater Safety Tips: What You Need to Know

-We have compiled a list of patio heater safety tips that you can follow to make your experience risk-free, comfortable and enjoyable.
+Here is where we dig into the patio heater safety tips that you can follow to make your experience risk-free, comfortable and enjoyable.

-Keep Away From Combustibles
+Keep Heater Away From Combustibles

 The first thing that every patio heater user should be mindful of is the placement of the heater.
 While the possible placements of the patio heater are virtually endless, the safety perspective should never be lost in deciding the right position for your heater though.

 Put Propane Tank far Away From the Heat Source